krstl-316/Getting_and_cleaning_data_Course_Assignment/README.md

 # Getting_and_cleaning_data_Course_Assignment
 This is the repo for course assignment of Getting and cleaning data

-This is the repo for course assignment of Getting and cleaning data.

 Brief Content of README:

 	1.Introduction to the assignment
 	2.About this repository

 --------------------------------------------------------
 1.Introduction of this assignment

 	Course Name:
 		Getting And Cleaning Data,  Data Science Specialization, presented by Johns Hopkins University, on coursera Purporse to the assignment: